sherifadel90/AppDynamics-SupercarsJavaApp/README.md

 	</code></pre>

 ### Database Deployment
-1. Now we will run the Database Scripts, that create the Database Schema, Tables, and Data for our Appliation
+1. Now we will run the Database Scripts, that create the Database Schema, Tables, and Data for our Application
 1. Navigate to our Script location
 	<pre><code>
 	cd /opt/appdynamics/DevNet-Labs/applications/Supercar-Trader/src/main/resources/db